analogrelay/git-credential-winstore/README.md

 1. Download the git-credential-winstore.exe file from the downloads section
 2. Put it in your path
-3. Run "git.config credential.helper winstore"
+3. Run "git config credential.helper winstore"

 ## FAQs